spamegg1/abstract-thinking/physical/patterns.md

 # Patterns

+## What they are

+Patterns are regularities in the physical world (natural or artificial) and in the abstract world of ideas.

+We could list thousands of patterns that we see in the world, like

+- natural patterns:
+  - symmetries (snowflakes, starfish etc.)
+  - spirals (plants, shells etc.)
+  - meanders (seas, rivers, winds, vortexes)
+  - waves (sand dunes, seas, oceans)
+  - foam (bubbles)
+  - cracks (land)
+  - spots, stripes (animals, plants)
+  - many more
+- man-made patterns in:
+  - tilings
+  - architecture
+  - language
+  - music
+  - science
+  - mathematics (fractals)
+  - software (design patterns)

+and so many more...

+## What we want to do

+Of course all our thinking and recognition is in some way or another coming from the physical world. ***But that's not our main goal here***.

+Instead we'd like to:

+- understand these "real world" patterns to know where our pattern recognition comes from,
+- transition from these patterns to more abstract patterns,
+  - discovering ways to think about them along the way.

-> Do not think of this as a comprehensive list of patterns to be memorized.
+Do not think of this as a comprehensive list of patterns to be memorized.
-> Rather think of it as an incomplete list of various ways
-> we recognize patterns and how we think about them.
+Rather think of it as an incomplete list of various ways we recognize patterns and how we think about them.

+## Some ways to think about patterns

+Think about the underlying reasons for patterns.
+For example, in nature:

+- snowflake patterns happen due to bonds between water molecules
+- sand dune patterns happen due to physical forces like wind
+- ecological patterns happen due to food, shelter and mating resource limitations

+We can try to think about the underlying reasons for abstract patterns as well.
+Then we can incorporate these into our thinking.

+TODO

+## Some categories of patterns

 - Humans are comparison machines, which give rise to *order patterns*.
 - Humans also see spatial patterns, which give rise to *geometric / topological patterns*.
 - Humans are story-oriented, which gives rise to *temporal patterns*.
   - Some of these can also be viewed as *causal patterns*.
+  - They can be combined to create *spatiotemporal patterns.*
 - Humans see and form relations everywhere between things / people, which give rise to *relational patterns*.
 - Humans observe / exhibit behaviors and think behaviorally, which gives rise to *behavioral patterns*.

+Once again, this is not meant to be a complete list, which is impractical.
+They can also be combined in so many ways, which we will not list (but will see examples).
+Also, we could possibly dissect these into even deeper, smaller patterns, but it gets too abstract and impractical.

 ## Order patterns

+### The sense of smaller / bigger, before / after

 TODO

 ### Order example

+TODO

 ## Spatial patterns